-In Gen1 protocol, detection of any protocol error results in the immediate setting of Link Error [Protocol Error].
+In Gen1 protocol When not in retry mode, detection of any protocol error results in the immediate setting of Link Error [Protocol Error].
 At this point, framing on the link must be assumed to have been lost, and the link interface may go to an indeterminate state.

-In Gen3 protocol, a framing error only results in a retry, as defined by Section 10.3.
+In Gen3 protocolretry mode, a framing error only results in a retry, as defined by Section 10.3.
 Non-framing errors may result in either a retry or immediate setting of Link Error [Protocol Error].